mediachain/mediachain/rfc/mediachain-rfc-4.md

 insert, update, and lookup.
 The insert method ingested an object into the system and returned its canonical identifier.
 For each identifier, the system maintained a chain pointer linking the object to a chain of updates.
-The update method updated the chain pointer by consing a new update object on top of the current chain, while lookup retrieved the head of the chain for a canonical.
+The update method updated the chain pointer by creating a new update object on top of the current chain, while lookup retrieved the head of the chain for a canonical.